theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/README.md

    is less accurate than the Abbyy engine for this application.
 The best free alternatives are the command line tools [qpdf](https://github.com/qpdf/qpdf) and [mutool](https://www.mankier.com/1/mutool).

+# Additional Workflow Suggestions

+This workflow benefits greatly from having a dedicated location on your filesystem.
+I recommend putting the pdfs to be searched in one location, along with copies or symlinks to the awk scripts.
+Two other small tweaks make can supercharge this approach

+1. Use Tmux to create a persistent session to which you can easily switch whenever you have an idea for running a search.
+This will drop you into your dedicated search directory with only a few keystrokes.
+2. Make use of your shell's history features to recall old command lines quickly.
+It is usually easier to modify an old command line than to create a complicated one from scratch.

 # Final Considerations

 Pdfs suitable for this workflow typically take up significant amounts